 Must be able to view Brightspace on a regular basis and open either PPTX and DOCS files or PDF files without problem.
 Should also check email on a regular basis for updates on the course.
-Will need to be able to access Brightspace to watch videos and to complete online assignments.
-Because of this, students must have a reliable Internet connection to view videos and succeed.
-Students will need a webcamera for discussions and for test proctoring via Respondus Monitor.
+Will need to be able to access Brightspace to access materials to complete online assignments.
+Because of this, students must have a reliable Internet connection.